-- State annual LIHEAP Household Report ACF set a goal for the states to submit their final LIHEAP Household Report for Federal Fiscal Year (FFY) 2018 by March 15, 2019.
-Each LIHEAP Household Report needs to be received, reviewed, processed, and compared against data from each state's LIHEAP Grantee Survey that was conducted in February 2019 as part of the LIHEAP Performance Data Form for Federal Fiscal Year (FFY) 2018.
-The data on the number of LIHEAP households assisted in FY 2018 will be included in the LIHEAP Report to Congress for FY 2018. - CPS ASEC The Current Population Survey (CPS) is a national household sample survey that is conducted monthly by the Bureau of the Census.
+- State annual LIHEAP Household Report ACF set a goal for the states to submit their final LIHEAP Household Report for Federal Fiscal Year (FFY) 2019 by February 14, 2020.
+Each LIHEAP Household Report needs to be received, reviewed, processed, and compared against data from each state's LIHEAP Grantee Survey that was conducted in February 2020 as part of the LIHEAP Performance Data Form for Federal Fiscal Year (FFY) 2019.
+The data on the number of LIHEAP households assisted in FY 2019 will be included in the LIHEAP Report to Congress for FY 2019. - CPS ASEC The Current Population Survey (CPS) is a national household sample survey that is conducted monthly by the Bureau of the Census.
 The CPS Annual Social and Economic Supplement (ASEC) includes data that allow the user to characterize household demographic characteristics.
-The CPS ASEC is the best source of annual national data for estimating the number of income eligible households and the number of income eligible vulnerable households.
-The CPS ASEC data used to prepare performance statistics for FY 2018 were published in September 2018. - RECS The Energy Information Administration's (EIA's) Residential Energy Consumption Survey (RECS) is a national household sample survey that is conducted approximately once every four to six years.
-The most recent RECS was conducted in 2015; however, significant methodological changes were introduced in the 2015 RECS, including changes to end-use modeling procedures, particularly for electricity usage, and changes that impact the ability to characterize low-income households, including assessing the impact of LIHEAP benefits on energy burden.
-Therefore, this report continues to utilize the 2009 RECS to estimate energy expenditures and burden for FY 2018.
-The 2001 RECS data were used for baseline measurement of targeting performance for high energy burden households and can track longer-term changes in performance over time (2001 to 2009).
-The RECS currently cannot furnish annual updates on LIHEAP targeting performance for high energy burden households.
+The CPS ASEC is the best source of annual national data for estimating the number of income-eligible households and the number of income-eligible vulnerable households.
+The CPS ASEC data used to prepare performance statistics for FY 2019 were published in September 2019.